 Child Care: Financial Assistance for Child Care

-Students with unmet financial need may apply for loans to cover the full cost of their childcare expenses through the financial aid office.
-For more information, see the Office of Financial Aid website (www.finaid.umich.edu/) or call (734)763-6600.
+Students with unmet financial need may apply for loans to cover child care expenses.
+For more information, visit www.finaid.umich.edu/ or call (734) 763-6600.

-U-M Child Care Tuition Grant for Faculty, Staff and Students
+U-M Child Care Tuition Grant (faculty, staff and students) for the U-M Children's Centers

-The Child Care Tuition Grant (CCTG) is a University of Michigan program designed to assist families with young children meet the cost of licensed child care at our central and north campus centers: U-M Towsley Children’s House, U-M North Campus Children's Center, and the U-M Health System Children's Center The program is funded by the Provost’s Office.* It is available to university faculty, staff and students who have children enrolled at the participating centers.
+The U-M Child Care Tuition Grant (CCTG) is a program that assists U-M families with young children with the cost of licensed child care at our U-M Ann Arbor central and north campus centers: Towsley Children’s House, North Campus Children's Center, and the Health System Children's Center.
+The program is funded by the Provost’s Office.
+It is available to income-eligible U-M faculty, staff and students who have a child already enrolled at one of the three U-M centers.

-Eligibility for the Child Care Tuition Grant is determined by Housing and Urban Development (HUD) guidelines for Washtenaw County based on family size and median income and awards vary according to these criteria.
-Interested families may download an application below or pick up an application from the participating child care center where their child is enrolled.
+Eligibility for the Child Care Tuition Grant is determined by Housing and Urban Development (HUD) guidelines for Washtenaw County based on family size and median income, and the grant amounts vary according to these criteria.
+For more information, please read the information below or contact Nancy Hagedorn-Fidler at email@example.com or (734) 936-8485.
+Families may also pick up a CCTG application from the U-M center where their child is enrolled.

 - Application instructions